 How Is a Dry Socket Treated?

 Although experiencing a dry socket is an unfortunate post-operative outcome for an oral surgery patient, it can be easily treated.
-The patient can go on with his or her normal life as the tooth socket heals.
-Good oral hygiene and frequent visits to the dentist and dental hygienist can help prevent any further complications from this event.
+The patient can then go on with his or her normal life as the tooth socket heals.
+Good oral hygiene and frequent visits to the dentist and dental hygienist can help prevent any further complications from this occurrence.